Boilers: A Reef Break North of Taghazout

 Getting There

-Boilers is directly below Tamraght village, accessible from the seafront road.
-It’s one of the easiest breaks in the area to check — you can see it from street level.
+Boilers is north of Taghazout village, accessible from the coast road.
+It’s one of the easier breaks in the area to check — visible from the road.
 Look for the breaking waves and the dark shadows of the reef and boilers visible through the water at lower tides.

 Practical Info